Here are our most frequently asked questions about National Trust holidays.

 How can I pay my balance?

 You will get a balance reminder email/letter around 65 days prior to departure.
 This will contain a link to pay the balance online.
 Alternatively you can use the following payment methods:

-- Credit or debit card by contacting our team on 0344 800 2075, please ensure that you have your booking reference.
+- Credit card, debit card or National Trust gift card by contacting our team on 0344 800 2075, please ensure that you have your booking reference.

 - Cheque for the amount payable as stated on your confirmation email/letter.
 Cheques should be made payable to ‘National Trust’ and posted to National Trust Holidays, Heelis, Kemble Drive, Swindon, Wiltshire SN2 2NA.
 Please write the booking reference and lead name on the reverse.
 Please ensure this is posted in time to arrive by the balance due date (60 days prior to departure) and is drawn on a UK bank.

 - Online bank transfer, please quote the booking reference and lead name for the payment and use the details below.
 Bank transfers should be made in UK£ and charges need to be paid by the sender.